 A highlight of the Turquoise Trail, not all that far from Albuquerque, is the Tinkertown Museum and property.
 The late artist, Ross J. Ward, spent years constructing displays, both small and large, for your enjoyment.
 Tinkertown defies description—you just have to visit.

 The artist began his career by painting large circus and carnival signs, often on tarps and canvas.
 He eventually put together a traveling show with his art and miniatures, dubbed Tinkertown.

 Together with his wife, Carla, he built the current Tinkertown.
-You'll see his handiwork in the bottle glass walls, the iron sculpture and the amazing miniature displays with moving components.
+His handiwork is displayed in the bottle glass walls, the iron sculpture, and the amazing miniature displays with moving components.

 See the Tinkertown Museum Miniature Scenes

-What Ross is most known for are his miniature scenes.
-From circus scenes to this Indian silversmith scene, the details, all hand-made, are amazing.
-Make sure you press the buttons and enjoy the moving parts.
+Ross Ward is most known for his miniature scenes.
+From circus scenes to this Indian silversmith scene, the details, all hand-crafted, are amazing.
+Make sure to press the buttons and enjoy the moving parts.